 With indisputable convenience for clients, we cover Chicagoland and beyond with offices in Chicago, Oakbrook Terrace, and Wilmette.
 Additionally, Lubin Austermuehle also has decades of experience assisting businesses and business owners who are accused or victims of shareholder oppression.

 At Lubin Austermuehle, we focus on relationships and are driven by results.
 When it comes to unraveling complex issues of restrictive covenants and other business disputes, we are proud of our track record of outright victories in court or substantial and lucrative settlements for our valued clients.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 We serve clients throughout Illinois and the Chicagoland area including Joliet and Mokena.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally at 630-333-0333.